artist-studios

 Our Artist Studios

-Grovewood Village is home to 8 working artist studios, occupied by 11 talented local makers.
-Join us on the third Saturday of the month during May – October, when our resident artists open up their studios to the public, allowing visitors to gain insight into their creative process and view their most recent works.
+Grovewood Village is home to 8 working artist studios.
+Join us for our Bi-Annual Grovewood Village Studio Tour, when our resident artists open up their studios to the public, allowing visitors to gain insight into their creative process and view their most recent works.
+These tours are free and self-guided and will take place over two weekends in 2024: May 18 & 19 + September 14 & 15.

 Learn More